kbuckler/linear-cli/README.md

 linear projects list
 ```

+For detailed documentation on all commands and options, see the [Command Reference](docs/COMMANDS.md).

 ## Getting a Linear API Key

 1. Log in to your Linear account
 2. Go to Settings > API > Personal API keys
 3. Create a new API key with appropriate scopes
 4. Copy the API key and add it to your `.env` file

+For detailed step-by-step instructions with screenshots, see [How to Obtain a Linear API Key](docs/API_KEY.md).

+## Configuration

+Linear CLI can be configured using environment variables or a `.env` file.
+For details on all configuration options, see the [Configuration Guide](docs/CONFIGURATION.md).

 ## Development